namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Changed
 - [Switched](/post/2021-04-26-whiteboard/) my whiteboard location to new room, also trying new drill-less anchor style.

+## 2021-02
+### Started
+- Switched to hover.com and registered this domain, michal.piekarczyk.xyz , [almost thought](/post/2021-02-02-whois/) I forgot to use WHOIS anonimization !

 ## 2017-12
 ### Started
 - First Yamaha piano, P-115 (link the "2017-12-28 guitar center yamaha piano.pdf")